numpy/numpy/doc/neps/missing-data.rst

-This means that returning the numpy.NA singleton from an operation like 'arr[0]' would be throwing away the dtype, which is still valuable to retain, so 'arr[0]' will return a zero-dimensional array either with its value masked, or containing the NA bit pattern for the array's dtype.
+This means that returning the numpy.NA singleton from an operation like 'arr[0]' would be throwing away the dtype, which is still valuable to retain, so 'arr[0]' will return a zero-dimensional array either with its value masked, or containing the NA bitpattern for the array's dtype.
 To test if the value is missing, the function "np.isna(arr[0])" will be provided.
 One of the key reasons for the NumPy scalars is to allow their values into dictionaries.
 Having a